 - Upon arrival to Day Surgery, please check in with the receptionist at the

-- We will provide a beeper to communicate with you or your support person
+provide a pager to communicate with you or your support person while in

 - You will be taken to the pre-operative area and provided with a personal

 belongings bag and asked to change into a hospital gown.